githubich/kuzi/CONTRIBUTING.md

     * Keep it about 25 words
 * Body
     * Environment
         * (Bug Report) Put the Node.js, Kuzi and OS versions.
-Example: "Node.js: 14.0.0, Kuzi: 1.0, OS: Debian Sid"
+Example: "Node.js: 14.0.0, Kuzi: 1.0, OS: Arch Linux"
     * Description
         * We're not using SMS, use the words you consider
         * Provide rich information, screenshots, videos...